trackmastersteve/alienfx/README.md

-AlienFX is a utility to control the lighting effects of your Alienware computer.
+AlienFX is a Linux utility to control the lighting effects of your Alienware computer.
 ============
 At present there is a CLI version (alienfx) and a gtk GUI version (alienfx-gtk).
+And has been tested on both Debian and Fedora.

 Dependencies:
 ------------